Marcozgz/Driver_Drowsiness_Detection/README.md

-# Drive_Drowsiness_Detection
+# Drivers' Behaviour Detection
-Detect drivers' drowsiness condition using CNNs models.
+Detect drivers' behaviours using CNNs models.
-The code only perform testing not training the models.(Training the models is currently private and indent to add in the future)
+Drivers' drowsiness condition and whether wearing helmets or smoking can be detected.

 #### Requirements